 - Four local parks located throughout the development

-- Two new schools
+- Supported delivery of two new schools

 The site is around one kilometre from Werribee Town Centre, and has direct access to Princes Freeway.

 Development Victoria acknowledges the Wadawurrung people as the Traditional Custodians of the land.

 Was this page helpful?

 Updated on 03 October 2023